cs-4241-2023/shortstack/README.md

 Then user can edit player name with edit button which edits player info on server and will change all players with that name.

-Need to scroll down to see results.
-Not enough time to fix
+NOTE: Need to scroll down to see results.
+Not enough time to fix :(

 ## Technical Achievements